albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 ## Notes

 - Partial decks cannot contain joker cards.
+- Using the function that lists cards from a pile by specifying its name will have an attribute called "cards" that lists all the cards in that pile.
+The other piles will not have that attribute.
 - Setting the "count" query parameter to 0 when drawing from piles will actually draw all the cards from the pile.
 - The function that returns drawn cards to the deck does not work with multiple decks because that function does not take duplicate cards that are already in the deck.